DJWoodZ/Arduino-Modbus-Controller/README.md

 # Arduino Modbus Controller

-A web-based interface enables to control the 12x8 LED matrix on an Arduino UNO R4 using the Modbus RTU protocol.
+A web-based interface that enables you to control the 12x8 LED matrix on an Arduino UNO R4 using the Modbus RTU protocol.
 This controller leverages the Web Serial API.

 ## 💿 Install